whitefusionhq/turbo-shadow/README.md

 This is all described in the [DSD spec explainer](https://github.com/mfreed7/declarative-shadow-dom#mitigation).

 Will Turbo itself get updated in the future to support this?
-Possibly, but unlikely until the DSD spec is itself supported by all major browsers.
+Possibly, but unlikely until this aspect of the DSD spec is itself supported by all major browsers.
 Until that time, you will need a Turbo-specific polyfill to handle full DSD support.

 **Introducing: Turbo Shadow.** 😎